palmdrop/hypervivid/src/nodes/domain-warping/document.svelte.md

 image:
 ---

-[OLD POST] Domain warping: a procedural method for generating natural-looking patterns and shapes.
+Domain warping: a procedural method for generating natural-looking patterns and shapes.
 I've used this technique for a long time, and the results can be beautiful and strangely organic.
 This post will explore my (slightly different) approach, and some of the images this approached helped produce.

 ---